Position: Reasoning After Perception Means Reasoning Without Vision: Diagnostic Evidence: The Turing Eye Test

-As shown in Table~\ref{tab:icl_performance}, incorporating the same-domain data as exemplars yields virtually no improvement in model performance on the corresponding tasks.
-This finding demonstrates that the capabilities required for these tasks cannot be enhanced through knowledge supplementation via in-context learning.
-The key to resolving the model's perceptual limitations does not lie in providing additional knowledge through exemplar data, but rather points to more fundamental architectural or representational deficiencies which cannot be addressed through contextual demonstrations alone.
+We investigate whether providing domain-specific exemplars enables models to learn relevant perceptual patterns.
+Table~\ref{tab:icl_performance} shows results with 3-shot \textbf{in-context learning}.
+The introduction of in-domain exemplars yields negligible improvement.
+This demonstrates that the key to resolving perceptual limitations does not lie in providing additional knowledge through contextual demonstrations; rather, it points to fundamental architectural deficiencies that cannot be addressed through in-context interventions.